Convergence for sums of i. i. d. random variables under sublinear expectations: Proofs of Theorems ,

 Not applicable.

 {\bf Funding}

-This research was supported by Supported by Doctoral Scientific Research Starting Foundation of Jingdezhen Ceramic Institute ( Nos.102/01003002031 ), Scientific Program of Department of Education of Jiangxi Province of China (Nos.
+This research was supported by Doctoral Scientific Research Starting Foundation of Jingdezhen Ceramic University ( Nos.102/01003002031 ), Scientific Program of Department of Education of Jiangxi Province of China (Nos.
 GJJ190732, GJJ180737), Natural Science Foundation Program of Jiangxi Province 20202BABL211005, and National Natural Science Foundation of China (Nos.
 61662037).

 {\bf Availability of data and materials}

 No data were used to support this study.

 {\bf Competing interests}